 Visit the serene landscapes of Matthaei Botanical Gardens.
 Walk the wooded and riverside trails at Nichols Arboretum (more commonly known as The Arb).
-Or just stroll the many tree-lined streets.
 Breathe a little easier, think a lot more clearly.

 Want to help kids (#90)?
 Free the wrongfully convicted (#21)?
 Work on international business deals (#30)?
 Assist veterans who face legal barriers to basic needs (#59)?
 With 17 clinics to choose among, you can do all that and more (#46)...we guarantee it.
-(Literally.)
 And you can do it earlier at Michigan Law because Michigan is one of the few states that allows second-year law students to represent clients in court.
-And we even offer a special 1L clinic where students work on cases in administrative courts.
+The clinics even include options for 1Ls.
 All in all, our clinics offer a distinct advantage when it comes time to shine in your first law job.

-GLASS COMIC STRIPS Because everybody should go to a law school where ambulance chasing is explicitly condemned in leaded glass.
+GLASS COMIC STRIPS

+Because everybody should go to a law school where ambulance chasing is explicitly condemned in leaded glass.
 Or where the concept of "mayhem" is illustrated by what appears to be a clear-cut case of roughing a U-M kicker.

+PROBLEM Solung initiative

-PROBLEM SOLVING INITIATIVE You want the skills to change the world, right?
-That's why we created the Problem Solving Initiative: to put our law students at the center of the thorniest problems.
+You want the skills to change the world, right?
+That's why five years ago we created the Problem Solving Initiative: to put our law students at the center of the thorniest problems.
 Through multidisciplinary, small-group classes, you will work with graduate and professional students from around the University (in the fields of business, economics, engineering, medicine, public policy, and social work, to name a few) to develop the expertise to tackle issues like climate change and targeted surveillance.
 Solving hard problems is what the best lawyers do.

+) PLUS FACTOR

-PLUS FACTOR Roughly one-quarter of law students take at least one class outside the Law School under our policy that allows up to 12 credits in outside graduate work to apply toward one's JD.
+Roughly one-quarter of law students take at least one class outside the Law School under our policy that allows up to 12 credits in outside graduate work to apply toward one's JD.
 Some titles that grabbed our attention: Legal Issues in the Arts; Leading Inclusive Organizations; Race, Difference & Social Justice; Music Industry Workshop; Bargaining & Influence Skills; Ethics and Information Technology; Land Use Planning; and Venture Capital Finance.
-With 110 top graduate programs housed in one of the world's leading research universities, your interdisciplinary curricular choices are unparalleled.
+With 110 top-10 graduate programs at U-M, your interdisciplinary curricular choices are unparalleled.

+9 SLAUGHTERMELON

+In Prof. Len Niehoff's classes, learning is an active process and a messy one.
+In his Evidence course, students learn about a murder case in which an elderly woman was killed by repeated stabs to the head with a trench knife.
+To show his students the power-and troublesome nature of demonstrative exhibits, Prof. Niehoff, '84, brings a knife and a human-head-sized watermelon to class.
+He stabs the melon with the knife slowly and dramatically.
+One, two, three, four, five.
+Ouch.

+A2 B2B

-HE READING ROOM You're never quite sure whether you're there for a coronation or a study session, but working inside the majestic Michigan Law Reading Room lends inspiration either way.
-A2 B2B Bikes are everywhere in Ann Arbor, from the Diag to the dedicated bike lanes through downtown.
-But if you really want to ride, pedal on outta town and enjoy the 35-mile Border to Border Trail, which traverses all of Washtenaw County.
+Bikes are everywhere in Ann Arbor, from the Diag to the dedicated bike lanes through downtown.
+But if you really want to ride, pedal on outta town and enjoy the 35-mile Border to Border Trail, which traverses Washtenaw County from Ypsilanti to Waterloo State Recreation Area northwest of Chelsea.

+You're never quite

+Support

+You're never quite

+Support

+Support

+</